12 Top-Rated Tourist Attractions in Bonn

 Bonn Minster

-The much-admired Bonn Cathedral (Bonner Münster) is dedicated to Saints Cassius and Florentinus, who were thought to have been executed on this site.
-It is considered one of the finest Romanesque churches on the Rhine.
-Built between the 11th and 13th centuries, it's also one of Germany's oldest cathedrals.
+The much-admired Bonn Cathedral (Bonner Münster) is dedicated to Saints Cassius and Florentinus, who were thought to have been executed on this site in the 3rd century.
+Considered one of the finest Romanesque churches on the Rhine, it was built between the 11th and 13th centuries making it one of Germany's oldest cathedrals.

-Highlights include its 11th-century east crypt, its attractive 12th-century cloister, and the unique crossing tower.
+Highlights of a visit include seeing its 11th-century east crypt, its attractive 12th-century cloister, and the unique crossing tower.

 As engineers and archaeologists were assessing structural needs preparatory to major renovation work in 2017, they discovered the long-forgotten tomb of Siegfried von Westerburg behind a slate panel in the west crypt.
 He was archbishop of Cologne from 1275 to 1297 and first granted Bonn its right to township.